kriventsov/deep_learning_ubuntu_setup/README.md

-# Setting up a new deep learning station with Python 3.6, Keras, Tensorflow and OpenCV using Ubuntu 16.04 on a Google Cloud VM instance
+# Setting up a deep learning environment with Python 3.6, Keras, Tensorflow and OpenCV for Ubuntu 16.04 on a Google Cloud VM instance

 This repository contains step-by-step instructions for creating a deep learning station under Ubuntu 16.04.
 In my case I created it on a Google Cloud VM instance, so I included the instructions for settting up this instance in Step 1.
 If you are using a local machine or a different cloud (e.g. AWS), I suppose you should still be able to use steps 2 - 10 for your setup, although I have not performed any testing to verify this.